 Caribou stew is a slow-cooked stew, similar to boeuf bourguignon in its ingredients.
 It is a hearty dish of caribou meat, potatoes, carrots, root winter vegetables, tomato paste, bay leaves, thyme, and of course, red wine.

 Folk tales say in colonial times Caribou blood was mixed with alcohol and drunk by hunters and loggers to counter the cold weather.
 We, however, should probably stick with a malty ale or red wine!

 Alberta is Canadian cattle country, home to some of the largest ranches in the world.
 Against a backdrop of the majestic Rocky Mountains, the cattle industry is tied to Alberta’s economy and culture.

-The ranching practices are fervently sustainable, and the cattle ethically raised and antibiotic-free.
+The ranching practices are fervently sustainable, and the cattle are ethically raised and antibiotic-free.
 Because of Alberta cattle ranches, you can enjoy richly flavored sirloin and t-bone steaks, both on the backyard grill and in fine-dining restaurants across Canada.

-Served with a fresh garden salad or old fashioned with mashed potatoes and heirloom vegetables, there are few steaks in the world that come close!
+Served with a fresh garden salad or old-fashioned with mashed potatoes and heirloom vegetables, there are few steaks in the world that come close!

 14 – Beaver Tails

 This popular Canadian dessert is a deep-fried dough pastry, crispy on the outside and soft on the inside, covered in cinnamon sugar.
 It is a dish synonymous with afternoon skates on frozen ponds and snack stands at ice hockey games.

 Beaver Tails are made of whole wheat flour, hand-pulled to look like the broad flat tail of Canada’s emblematic mascot.